-Take advantage of the energy savings with new windows.
+Take advantage of the energy savings with replacement windows.

 Replacement windows for your home are one of the best enhancements that a homeowner can choose.
 Your old windows could be costing you as much as 30% of your energy bill.
 Replacing your windows with new energy-efficient windows will save you money and save your HVAC much stress.
 If you are considering a remodel, then you need to consider the benefits of replacement windows.
 We offer a wide range of windows for all budgets and styles.

 Windows and doors are the main areas that allow heat to escape or access the home’s interior.
 Window performance is determined primarily by two deciding factors; SHGC and U-factor.

 SHGC or Solar Heat Gain Coefficient is the measurement of how much heat is conducted through the window into your home.
 It is measured as a decimal, with 1 being 100% of the solar heat is allowed into the home, and a 0 value means no heat was allowed into the home.
 Another way to look at it is if the window has an SHGC rating of .35, then 35% of the heat is allowed to pass through.